 - If the initiating municipality and the responding municipality do not agree, mediation must be attempted.

 - A report, including the outcomes of public consultation and negotiation, is then prepared by the initiating municipality and formal application is made to the Land and Property Rights Tribunal.
-6. If the annexation is major or contested, the Land and Property Rights Tribunal will advertise the proposal.

 - If the annexation is contested or objections are received when the proposed annexation is advertised, the Land and Property Rights Tribunal will conduct a public hearing.

 - After the public hearing, the Land and Property Rights Tribunal prepares a recommendations report which is provided to the Minister of Municipal Affairs for consideration.
 If the annexation is recommended for approval or approval in-part, the Land and Property Rights Tribunal report will advise the Minister to proceed to the Alberta Cabinet with an Order-in-Council to gain approval from their Cabinet colleagues.

 - The Alberta Cabinet considers the Land and Property Rights Tribunal’s report.
 If the annexation is approved or approved in-part, the Lieutenant Governor of Alberta signs the Order-in-Council.